WanjaoColins/Youtube-Video-Summarizer/README.md

 ## Key Components
-app.py: The main Flask application responsible for handling requests and rendering pages. youtube_api.py: Handles fetching the transcript from the YouTube API. templates/: Contains the HTML files for the web interface.
+app.py: The main Flask application responsible for handling requests and rendering pages.
+youtube_transcript_api: Python library that handles fetching transcripts from YouTube videos templates/: Contains the HTML files for the web interface.
 .env: Stores API keys and other sensitive configuration values.